0x5ubt13/kubenumerate/README.md

 ## Motivation

 - Concerned about your Kubernetes cluster's security?
-- You're going to use kubeaudit, kube-bench and trivy anyway?
+- Are you going to use tools like kubeaudit, kube-bench and trivy anyway?
 - Do you want all done for you with one lazy command and exported to excel?

 Enter kubenumerate!